 Our global portfolios seek to help investors accumulate wealth, generate income and preserve capital.
 If you are not quantifying risk, you are likely taking too much of it.
 Our DataDriven Process helps us achieve lower volatility portfolios.

-The name Core represents the center and majority of your investment portfolio, based on a Nobel Prize-winning theory on how to create an optimal portfolio.
-Core Portfolio is intended to replicate the Tangency Portfolio in Modern Portfolio Theory
+The name Core represents the center and majority of your investment portfolio.
+Based on a Nobel Prize-winning theory, Core Portfolio is intended to replicate the Tangency Portfolio in Modern Portfolio Theory.

 Central to the Core Portfolio's goal is global diversification.
 If done properly, diversification should reduce risk but not reduce return.
 I believe in taking no more risk than is necessary.

-My Conservative Portfolio aims to preserve purchasing power over time and match or beat inflation.
-During retirement, I advise between three and five years of projected withdrawals be allocated merely to preserve purchasing power.
-If a market crash occurs, your safe money will hopefully remain intact.
+During retirement, I advise between two and five years of projected withdrawals be allocated merely to preserve purchasing power.
+If a market crash occurs, your conservative money will hopefully remain intact.
 This provides a way to fund your life without having to "sell low" during market turmoil.
+The Conservative Portfolio aims to preserve purchasing power over time and match or beat inflation.